kent-map/kent/16c/16c-lyly-biography.md

 The growing popularity of Thomas Kyd, Christopher Marlowe and William Shakespeare led to decline in Lyly's popularity and Lyly began to struggle financially.
 His desperate appeals for a job were not answered by Queen Elizabeth and he was outlived by Edmund Tilney for the post of Master of the Revels

-His drama 'Mother Bombie' (1594) is set in Rochester, Kent, and is a comedy about two sets of couples and their respective fathers’ meddling in their matches.
+His drama 'Mother Bombie' (1594) is set in Rochester, Kent, and is a bawdy comedy about two couples and their fathers who are meddling in their matches.
+One of the daughters, Livia, says 'Pop three knaues in a sheath, Ile make it a right Tunbridge case and be the bodkin' to which Riscio replies 'Nay , the bodkin is here already ; you must be the knife'.
+Lloyd (1913) has linked this to small-scale cutlery production but Tydeman (1984) argues is puzzling as Tonbridge did not have a metal industry.

 heere in Kent at Ashford...
 ...liue in christendome as well as in Kent...